 The combination of transactional e-commerce data, performance marketing data, and tracked customer journeys allows for incredible reporting opportunities.
 Here re a couple of examples, but the possibilities are limitless:

 For each channel, campaign, ad, or influencer you can mix and match the following metrics dimensions (small excerpt):

 - Average order value (AOV)

 - Repeat and new customers acquired

 - Repurchase rates

 To understand how to make use of more than 20 metrics and dimensions, you can check this series of short tutorials.

 After installing Admetrics, you get an assisted onboarding session with our customer service specialists who will explain how to leverage the product's capabilities and scale your business confidently.

-Also, Shopify stores installing the app qualify for a free data audit.
+Also, stores installing the app qualify for a free data audit.
+Install now.